 Thierry Douillard (MATEIS), Nicholas Blanchard (ILM), Rémy Fulcrand (ILM), Cyril Langlois (MATEIS), Florent Dalmas (MATEIS), Solène Brottet (INL).

-The FIB/SEM has been installed in CLYM at the beginning of 2010.
-It’s an NVision 40 from Zeiss which is composed of an electronic column Gemini I and of an ionic column SIINT Zeta Ga+.
-The ionic column allows the sputtering of matter with a nano-metric precision.
-Thus it is possible to modify or create samples with particular shapes or to observe under the surface.
-The FIB/SEM possesses several equipment as :
+The FIB/SEM has been installed in CLYM since the beginning of 2010.
+It is a NVision 40 from Zeiss, composed of an electronic column Gemini I and an ionic column SIINT Zeta Ga+.
+The ionic column allows the sputtering of matter with a nanometric accuracy.
+It is therefore possible to modify or create samples with particular shapes or to analyse the material under the surface.
+The FIB/SEM possesses several accessories, such as :

-The CLYM FIB/SEM is also equipped with numerous detectors :
+The FIB/SEM is also equipped with the following detectors:

-In conclusion, this equipment allows to do a great variety of experiments as nano-patterning, thin lamella creation for TEM analysis, realization of tomography...
+In conclusion, this equipment allows a great variety of experiments, such as nano-patterning, thin foil preparation for TEM analysis, 3D characterization, or ion imaging.

 Within the context of a book writing entitled "FIB NANOSTRUCTURES" reporting an exhaustive state of the art of FIB various applications for the creation of nanostructures, an ILM team (CLYM partner) has been solicited for the radaction of a chapter titled "FIB Design for Nanofluidic Application".
 In this context, the authors have demonstrated that the use of the dual beam NVision 40 system present at CLYM gives access to a whole new application domain: the NanoFluidique.